mehulagg/gitlab/doc/development/cicd/index.md

 We have a few inconsistencies in our codebase that should be refactored.
 For example, `CommitStatus` should be `Ci::Job` and `Ci::JobArtifact` should be `Ci::BuildArtifact`.
-Please read [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/16111) for the full refactoring plan.
+See [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/16111) for the full refactoring plan.